chriskillpack/emailsearch/README.md

 The basic approach was to build a search index that mapped a word to every file (email) and it's location in the email body.
 I made the decision to discard the headers to get something working but with more time I would have included them.

-# Code quality

-I have left some commented out code in the file.
-These are there to show some of the dead ends I went down working on this problem.

 # Pre-processor

 cmd/column walks the input set of files and parses each in turn as email.
 It discards the headers and then tokenizes the body of each email.
 For each word (token) it finds, it inserts into a map along with the file and it's byte offset in the email body.